reyoung98/laravel-books/README.md

-## Book App
+# Book App

 This app is designed for an entity such as a library which needs to manage its catalogue of books.
+Built with Laravel.

 ### Features
 - Any visitor can browse and search for books from the library's database.